flexera-public/policy_templates/README.md

-# These policies are for internal use only.
-Policies will be available soon.
-Please contact sales@rightscale.com to learn more.
+# Please contact sales@rightscale.com to learn more.

 # RightScale Policy Templates

-This repo contains a library of open source RightScale Policy Templates.
+This repo contains a library of open source RightScale Policy Templates for various categories.

 ## Released Policy Templates